Nebraska Revised Statute 14-2111

 If a plan contains no current active participants, the chairperson may file in place of such report a statement with the Public Employees Retirement Board indicating the number of retirees still drawing benefits, and the sources and amount of funding for such benefits.

-(b) Beginning December 31, 1998, and every four years thereafter, if such retirement plan is a defined benefit plan, the board of directors of any metropolitan utilities district shall cause to be prepared a quadrennial report and shall file the same with the Public Employees Retirement Board and submit to the Auditor of Public Accounts a copy of such report.
+(b) If such retirement plan is a defined benefit plan which was open to new members on January 1, 2004, in addition to the reports required by section 13-2402, the board of directors of any metropolitan utilities district shall cause to be prepared an annual report and shall file the same with the Public Employees Retirement Board and the Nebraska Retirement Systems Committee of the Legislature and submit to the Auditor of Public Accounts a copy of such report.
 The Auditor of Public Accounts may prepare a review of such report pursuant to section 84-304.02 but is not required to do so.
+If the board of directors does not submit a copy of the report to the Auditor of Public Accounts within six months after the end of the plan year, the Auditor of Public Accounts may audit, or cause to be audited, the metropolitan utilities district.
+All costs of the audit shall be paid by the metropolitan utilities district.
 The report shall consist of a full actuarial analysis of each such retirement plan established pursuant to this section.
 The analysis shall be prepared by an independent private organization or public entity employing actuaries who are members in good standing of the American Academy of Actuaries, and which organization or entity has demonstrated expertise to perform this type of analysis and is unrelated to any organization offering investment advice or which provides investment management services to the retirement plan.
+The report to the Nebraska Retirement Systems Committee shall be submitted electronically.